electric-cloud/ec-specs-tool/README.md

-# ec-specs-tool
+# Introduction to ec-specs-tool
-Easy to use testing tool for writing specifications and acceptance tests
+Easy to use testing tool for writing specifications and acceptance tests.

+The Spock Framework can be used to test and verify SDA Platform models.
+This may be useful when models are created on one instance of SDA then promoted to another.
+Spock can be used in a test-driven fashion for model creation and used to verify that the models in target instance match the design specifications.
+This document describes the contents of SpockTestSupport.groovy and gives some examples of how it might be used.

 # Latest release

 https://github.com/electric-cloud/ec-specs-tool/releases/latest

-# Steps to use Specs
+# Installation Instructions

 1. Unzip the file ec-specs-tool.zip into a directory, say 'c:\tools\ec-specs-tool'
 2. The directory structure under 'c:\tools\ec-specs-tool' should look like this: